 Notes for the readers:

 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written on 1 June 2020.
+This article was written by Kyoko, a SUGEE writer, on 1 June 2020.

 個人事業主と企業メリット・デメリット(2020) Retrieved 31 May 2020 from https://www.manegy.com/news/detail/2165